onefoursix/cm-set-task-scheduler/README.md

 ####Run the script to set a different scheduler config

-To deploy capacity-scheduler-2.xml, execute the command:
+For example, to deploy capacity-scheduler-2.xml, execute the command:

 	# ./set-task-scheduler.py /etc/cloudera-scm-server/task-scheduler-configs/capacity-scheduler-2.xml